 One of my own heroes was W. A. Criswell, who often referred to himself (making light of what others were already pointing out) as “a holy roller with a Ph.D.”
 I’ve listened to hundreds of his messages over at WACriswell.org and I can tell you, this genius of a man involved his emotions in the communication process, as should we today.
 It’s part of sincerity – bearing all.

-Sincerity is one of my own core preaching values, but again, it can’t be faked.
-It’s not something you prepare for, or it probably isn’t sincerity.
+Sincerity is one of my own core preaching values as well as somthing I continually have to fight myself for.
+And it can’t be faked.
 So how do you bear your honest heart for a greater impact in communicating the gospel?